UMM-CSci-3403-Fall-2018/pre-lab-on-c-and-memory-management-schon094/README.md

 ### Compiling and running a C program

-In the exercise below you'll need to edit, (re)compile, and run a C program that you can find at `~mcphee/pub/CSci3401/Lab3_prelab/check_whitespace.c`.
-Assuming you've copied this to a directory in your space, you can compile this using the command
+In the exercise below you'll need to edit, (re)compile, and run the C program `check_whitespace.c` that is provided in this repository.
+Assuming you're in the project directory, you can compile this using the command

 ```bash